 Sleep deprivation can lead to cognitive processing delays and poor decision making.
 It can also worsen your reflexes and put you at risk of falling asleep while driving or operating machinery.
 Drowsy driving is just as dangerous as drunk driving.

 Aside from reducing your risk of accidental injury, getting enough sleep also helps you concentrate better at work or school.

 4. Emotional Regulation

 As anyone with a young child knows, lack of sleep can lead to crankiness and a difficulty managing emotions.
 Sleep can help to take the edge off of bad moods and improve your willpower and patience.
 If you find yourself growing irritable or unable to hold back in conversation, improving the quality and quantity of your sleep might help.

 Despite the importance of sleep, a Gallup poll estimates that 40 percent of Americans get less sleep than they need.
 The reasons for this are diverse:

 Recognizing that you aren’t getting enough sleep is the first step toward improving your sleep habits and overall health.
 Identifying the reasons for your poor sleep and working to address those problems can help you to overcome the effects of sleeplessness and reclaim the many benefits of good sleep.

 Contact a Physician if Your Health is Suffering From Your Sleep Habits

 If you’re struggling with the effects of poor sleep or need help getting your health back on track, check-in for an appointment at Integra Urgent Care today.
+You can also walk in without an appointment at any of our centers in Grand Prairie, Weatherford, and Las Colinas.
 Our urgent care physicians can diagnose your symptoms and recommend to you if they believe that a sleep specialist is needed.
 Many times sleep problems can be corrected without the need to drop money on an expensive sleep doctor.
 We look forward to helping you.